Who’s heard the expression, “You are only as strong as your weakest link?”

 Best Value Circular Saw Blade

-The teeth have an aggressive hook angle and are constructed of carbide to decrease the effects that heat plays when dulling the cutting surfaces.
-It cuts through hardwood, softwood, particleboard and plywood.
+The teeth have an aggressive hook angle and are made of carbide to prevent overheating, which keeps them sharper for longer.
+This blade will cut through hardwood, softwood, particleboard, and plywood.

 Pros